Nike-Inc/SQift/README.md

 let synchronous: Int = try db.query("PRAGMA synchronous")
 ```

 > You MUST be careful when using the `query` method.
-Always use version of the `query` API where the return type is optional unless you are 100% sure that the value will exist.
+You should always use the version of the `query` API where the return type is optional unless you are 100% sure that the value will exist.

 ### Dates